conorsch/dotfiles/README.md

 # dotfiles

-This repo is a [homeshick] castle, for sychronizing dotfiles across multiple computers.
+This repo is a [chezmoi] dotfiles repo, for sychronizing dotfiles across multiple computers.

 ## Requirements

  - git
+ - curl

 ## Installation